JeffreyWay/Laravel-From-Scratch-Blog-Project/README.md

 7. Add an account page to update your username and upload an avatar for your profile.

-## Docker (with -Compose) Setup
+## Docker (with Docker-Compose) Setup

 Docker and Docker Compose allow for an easier way to standup this demo application.
 We will create 3 containers (app, db, nginx) in order to get all this sample app stood up using Docker.

-To use `docker-compose up -d` in order to spin up the containers.
-We will first need to get a command prompt on the `app` container to generate a key and clear the cache.
-This can be done by running the following commands:
+In order to use this option you'll first need to make sure that you have Docker installed on your local machine.

+Change directories into the app directory and run the following command: `docker-compose up -d`.

+This will download the images and create the containers.
+We'll then need to clear the cache and generate the key as mentioned above.
+The easiest way to do this once the containers are up and running is to get a bash shell on the app container with the following command:

 ```
 docker-compose exec app bash